Should you renovate or move? The 7-question test

 Score above +2: renovate.
 Score below -2: move.
 Score between -2 and +2: do nothing yet, the decision isn't urgent.

-Where AI Designer fits
+Where Renovation AI fits

-Before committing to either path, run your current home through AI Designer to see what the renovation could actually look like.
+Before committing to either path, run your current home through Renovation AI to see what the renovation could actually look like.
 Concrete benefit: you stop wondering "could the kitchen feel modern?" and you start knowing.
 About 30% of homeowners decide to renovate after running their house through the app — they realize the cosmetics were the problem, not the bones.

 The reverse also happens: 15% of homeowners realize the structural limits of their home after seeing a redesign — they decide to move instead of paying $60K for a still-awkward layout.